theobald-software/theobald-software.github.io/content/_en/xtract-universal/execute-and-automate.md

 - [ETL-Tool](./automation/call-via-etl)

 {: .box-note }
 **Note:** Xtract Universal does not have its own scheduler.
-Most third party schedulers can be used.
+You can use third party schedulers.

 {: .box-note }
-**Note:** Scheduling [pull destinations](./destinations#pull-and-push-destinations) is done via the tool that communicates with the webservice interface (HTTP or HTTPS streams) in CSV or json format.
+**Note:** Use the tool that communicates with the webservice interface (HTTP or HTTPS streams) in CSV or JSON format to schedule [pull destinations](./destinations#pull-and-push-destinations).

 When calling extractions, [extraction parameters](./automation/extraction-parameters) can be passed dynamically.

 If the destination is an SQL database, the parameters are also available in [SQL-scripts](./automation/xu-parameter-sql).